joshirishikesh14-star/commentor_b5/extension/README.md

 - ✅ Click on any element to add comments
 - ✅ Automatic DOM selector recording
 - ✅ Screenshot capture with scroll position
-- ✅ Real-time sync with CommentSync dashboard
+- ✅ Real-time sync with Echo dashboard
 - ✅ Visual element highlighting

 ### Full Feature Parity with Web App